openstack-charmers/openstack-bundles/stable/openstack-base/README.md

     openstack floating ip create ext_net
     openstack server add floating ip xenial-test <new-floating-ip>

-and then allow access via SSH (and ping) - you only need to do these steps:
+and then allow access via SSH (and ping) - you only need to do these steps once:

+    neutron security-group-list

+For each security group in the list, identify the UUID and run:

     neutron security-group-rule-create --protocol icmp \
-        --direction ingress default
+        --direction ingress <uuid>
     neutron security-group-rule-create --protocol tcp \
         --port-range-min 22 --port-range-max 22 \
-        --direction ingress default
+        --direction ingress <uuid>

 After running these commands you should be able to access the instance: